Four Ups, Four Downs: Week 3

 Up: Jaxon Smith-Njigba, WIDE receiver

-During the first two year of his career, Jaxson Smith-Njigba was a primary slot receiver.
+During the first two year of his career, Jaxon Smith-Njigba was a primary slot receiver.
 With the signing of Cooper Kupp during the offseason, there was a question about how the roles would play out with the top two receivers predominantly lining up inside.
 Well, there’s been little issue so far this season since Smith-Njigba has moved to the outside.
 He hasn’t just changed his role, he’s excelled at it.

 Through three weeks, Smith-Njigba has lined up wide on 77.3% of his snaps.
 Against the Saints in Week 3, he had his highest outside rate of the season at 85.7% and 94 of his 96 receiving yards came outside.
 With the wide alignment, the Seahawks have used Smith-Njigba as more of a vertical threat.
 He already has half of the receptions of at least 20 air yards (four) as he did over the full 2024 season (eight).